Apicurio/apicurio.github.io/_posts/2024-06-21-registry-3-kafkasql.md

 ## State snapshots...for speed!

-As it's already stated in this blog, whenever a new instance of Registry is started pointing to an existing journal topic, it has to process every single message to restore the internal state of the application that is used for reads.
-This has two main effects, the first one being that in the event of data loss in the topic, there is no backup strategy by default and it also causes the replica start to be fairly slow (depending on the topic size, of course).
-To address these problems, a new feature has been implemented in Registry 3, snapshots of the internal store.
+As already discussed in this blog, whenever a new instance of Registry is started pointing to an existing journal topic, it has to process every single message to restore the internal state of the application that is used for reads.
+This has two main effects:

+1. In the event of data loss in the topic, there is no backup strategy (by default)
+2. It causes the replica start to be fairly slow (depending on the topic size, of course).

+To address these problems, a new feature has been implemented in Registry 3.x: snapshots of the internal store.

-The way snapshots work in Registry 3 is that, when a (POST) call to the endpoint `/admin/config/triggerSnapshot` is made, it sends a snapshot marker message with a snapshot id (randomly generated) to the journal topic, meaning that, at that point, a snapshot was requested.
+The way snapshots work in Registry 3 is that, when a (POST) call to the endpoint `/admin/snapshots` is made, a new snapshot of the internal store is created.
+This is done by sending a snapshot marker message with a snapshot id (randomly generated) to the journal topic.
+This marker message represents a request for a new snapshot to be created.

-After this, the consumer thread, the same process that is responsible for processing all the other messages reads the marker message above and it creates a sql dump of the internal store, creating it in a location that can be configured using the property `apicurio.storage.snapshot.location` (by default set to `/tmp`), and sends a message to a snapshots topic using the snapshotId above as the key of this message.
-This topic is used to keep track of all the snapshots.
-This implies, as you might be already thinking that in Registry 3, instead of having just one Kafka topi, we have two, the journal topic for the application data and a separate one to keep track of the snapshots.
+After this, the consumer thread (the same thread that is responsible for processing all the other messages) reads the marker message and creates a SQL dump of the internal store.
+The SQL dump is created in a location that can be configured using the following property:

+* System property: `apicurio.storage.snapshot.location`
+* Environment variable: `APICURIO_STORAGE_SNAPSHOT_LOCATION`

+(*Note*: The default value for this property is `/tmp`)

+Once the SQL dump is created, a message is published to the snapshots Kafka topic.
+The message includes the location of the snapshot and the snapshotId (as the message key).
+The snapshots topic is used to keep track of all the created snapshots.
+This means that, as you might be already thinking, in Registry 3 you will need to create and configure two Kafka topics instead of just one:

+* **Journal** topic (one message for each write operation)
+* **Snapshots** topic (one message for each created snapshot)

-Once the snapshot has been created, when a new replica is created, the snapshots topic is consumed by looking for the most recent snapshot.
-If there's one present, the application loads the sql dump retrieved from the location in the message and restores the internal database using it.
-This dramatically improves the application startup time, since the internal state is restored by issuing a single SQL command (H2 `RESTORE TO`) instead of processing every single message present in the Kafka topic.
+Once the snapshot has been created, when a new replica is created (or an existing replica is restarted), the messages on the snapshots topic are consumed in order to find the most recent snapshot.
+If there is a snapshot present, the application loads the SQL dump retrieved from the location in the message and uses it to restore the internal database.
+This dramatically improves the application startup time, since the internal state is restored by issuing a single SQL command (H2 `RESTORE TO`) instead of processing every single message present in the journal topic.

 Once the database has been restored, the consumer thread starts consuming the messages present in the journal topic, discarding all the messages until the corresponding snapshot marker message is found.
-The rest of the messages on top of the snapshot are processed as normal and dispatched to the sql storage as appropriate.
+All remaining messages (those messages on the journal topic that follow the snapshot marker message) are processed as normal and dispatched to the SQL store as appropriate.

-With this new feature you can now set up a backup strategy of your Apicurio Registry data when Kafka is used as the storage option, preventing potential data loses and also improving replicas startup time.
+With this new feature you can now set up a backup strategy of your Apicurio Registry data when Kafka is used as the storage option, preventing potential data loss and also improving replica startup time.